SoftUni-Internal/interactive-content/EN/04-Object-Composition/05-Homework.md

 [task-description]
 # Description

-Create a functionwhich returns an object with 2 methods `mage` and `fighter`.
+Create a function that returns an object with 2 methods `mage` and `fighter`.

 This object should be able to create heroes `fighters` and `mages`.